zspecza/slock/readme.md

 > [versioning might be a little different](http://markup.im/#q4_cRZ1Q).
 > So don't use this in production at the moment - but feel free to play with it!

-SlackFRP is a Node.js module for working with the various Slack APIs, built atop functional reactive programming principles.
+Slock is a Node.js module for working with the various Slack APIs, built atop functional reactive programming principles.

 The benefit of using functional reactive programming for such